atomex-protocol/atomex-node/README.md

 * `c` - path to directory which contains configuration files.
 Default: `configs`.

+### Environment variables

+* `AP_ENV` - atomex protocol environment.
+Two values supported: `test` and `production`.
+If variable is not set configuration files will be searched in directory passed by argument.

+* `ETHEREUM_PRIVATE` - you can pass ethereum private key via the variable

+* `TEZOS_PRIVATE` - you can pass tezos private key via the variable

+### Docker Secrets

+You can pass private keys by Docker Secrets.
+You have to create docker secret `TEZOS_PRIVATE` or `ETHEREUM_PRIVATE` with private key.

 ## Configuration

 All configuration files are YAML files which located in configuration directory.
 Default configuration directory is `./configs`.
 It's located in application folder.
 For example, you can find configuration directories [here](https://github.com/atomex-protocol/watch-tower/configs).